pressody/pressody-part-template/README.md

 **The hard way** would be to:
 - create a new, empty GitHub repo yourself
 - open a terminal window into your development directory
-- clone _this_ repo locally by running `git clone --depth 1 https://github.com/pixelgradelt/pixelgradelt-part-template your-part-slug` (replace `your-part-slug` with the actual slug you intend to use)
+- clone _this_ repo locally by running `git clone --depth 1 https://github.com/pixelgradelt/pixelgradelt-part-template your-part-name` (replace `your-part-name` with the actual name you intend to use)
-- `cd` into the newly created directory (`your-part-slug`)
+- `cd` into the newly created directory (`your-part-name`)
 - change the remote URL to your new, empty GitHub repo by running `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git` and verify the change with `git remote -v`
 - finally, push your "changes" to the GitHub repo by running `git push origin`.